Eagles-Texans inactives: 2 offensive linemen will watch from sideline; Rookie safety will suit up - NewsBreak

 When an NFL team is undefeated, they receive a lot of love from their fan base, but find themselves with a giant target on their back.
 The Eagles, with a bull’s-eye on them on Thursday night had to withstand an inspired effort from the one-win Texans in Houston, but broke a halftime tie to win, 29-17.

+PJ Walker is holding onto his new job.
+The quarterback will start again for the Panthers on Thursday against the Atlanta Falcons, NFL Network’s Tom Pelissero reports.
+BUY NFL TICKETS: STUBHUB, VIVID SEATS, TICKETSMARTER, TICKETMASTER.
+Walker’s future was uncertain after Sunday’s game against the Cincinnati Bengals.
+The N.J. native...

-DraftKings promo code issues Bet $5, Win $200 offer for NFL Week 9
+DraftKings promo code: Bet $5, win $200 on Ravens-Saints in Week 9 MNF matchup

-Dimers.com provides exclusive sports betting content to PennLive.com, including picks, analysis, tools and sportsbook offers to help bettors get in on the action.
+Catena Media provides exclusive sports betting content to nj.com, including picks, analysis, tools, and sportsbook offers to help bettors get in on the action.
 Please wager responsibly.
-Using this DraftKings promo code, sports lovers looking for action with no real downside on any NFL game this week can receive a Bet...

-Eagles have magic number to target if they want to win the Super Bowl

-Dimers.com provides exclusive sports betting content to PennLive.com, including picks, analysis, tools and sportsbook offers to help bettors get in on the action.
-Please wager responsibly.
-With this DraftKings promo code, sports fans who bet on SNF this week can receive a Bet $5, Win $200 bonus by clicking ➡️...

-DraftKings promo code: Bet $5, Win $200 bonus for today on NFL, NBA, or NCAAB

-Dimers.com provides exclusive sports betting content to PennLive.com, including picks, analysis, tools and sportsbook offers to help bettors get in on the action.
-Please wager responsibly.
-Using our DraftKings promo code, sports fans looking to bet on any game in November 2022 can obtain a Bet $5, Win $200 bonus...
+Monday Night Football closes the Week 9 slate in New Orleans and a DraftKings promo code could mean you bet $5 and win...

+Colts' hiring of interim Jeff Saturday is already wild.
+But his success could be a problem for the NFL.

+Only minutes into what amounted to the most enthusiastic sales pitch for an interim coach in NFL history, the only person in earshot of Indianapolis Colts owner Jim Irsay who was buying the temporary nature of Jeff Saturday's employment was Irsay himself.
+And that was likely only because Irsay kept making sure to underscore the "interim" tag himself, like a gubernatorial candidate circling back to the spine of his political talking points.

 NBA: Young sits, but Murray, Hawks hand Bucks 1st loss of season

-Note: UPDATE: Late Monday afternoon, the Giants placed Xavier McKinney on the non-football injury list.
-So he must miss at least the next four games.
-The soonest he can return is Dec.
-11, for a Week 14 home game against the Eagles.
-The Giants don’t have to pay McKinney’s base salary, if they don’t want to, while he is on this list.
-He makes $76,267 per week.